royru/website/content/gstell/index.md

 Gstell collects data about your browsing activity, **BUT**...
 - All data remains **local** on your machine.
 No data is sent to the cloud automatically.
 - After the study, you will be able to review your data before manually uploding it to our secured servers.
-- Gstell can and will automatically obfuscate and anonymize sensitve data (e.g. URLs) that you share with us.
+- Gstell will automatically obfuscate and randomize sensitive data (e.g. URLs) that you share with us.

 > You can learn more about the study procedure, data storage, and privacy by consulting our [consent form](/public/assets/gstell-consent-form.pdf).